Menu

 Why learn the terminal with Coddy

-• Coverage of command-line skills you actually use: file navigation (cd, ls, pwd), file operations, text processing with grep, sed, awk, pipes and redirection, permissions, environment variables, and basic bash scripting.
+• Command-line skills you actually use: file navigation (cd, ls, pwd), file operations, text processing with grep, sed, awk, pipes and redirection, permissions, environment variables, and basic bash scripting.

-• AI-assisted hints help you read cryptic shell errors and recover from common mistakes (wrong directory, broken redirects, permission denied) without spoiling the answer.
+• AI hints help you read cryptic shell errors and recover from common mistakes (wrong directory, broken redirects, permission denied) without spoiling the answer.

 Frequently asked questions about learning the terminal